 beside a Wellington Bomber

-On 11 June 1944 he and his Wellington Bomber crew had been assigned to 50 squadron.
-They flew missions in June: to Watten 19th June, Gelsenkirchen on 21st, Limoges on 23rd, Prouville on 24th, Vitry on 27th and Beauvoir on 29th.
-After an eight day break, in July: to St Leu de Esserent on the 7th, Thiverny on the 19th, Courtrai on the 20th, Kiel on the 23rd, Stuttgart on the 24th, St Cyr on 25th, Givors on the 26th and their thirteenth mission to Stuttgart on the 28th.
+On 11 June 1944 he and his Wellington Bomber crew had been assigned to 50 squadron, see the picture above it consisted of three Canadians, someone from Wales, one from Scotland, a Yorkshireman and a Westcountryman.
+They flew missions in June 1944: to Watten 19th June, Gelsenkirchen on 21st, Limoges on 23rd, Prouville on 24th, Vitry on 27th and Beauvoir on 29th.
+After an eight day break, in July: to St Leu de Esserent on the 7th, Thiverny on the 19th, Courtrai on the 20th, Kiel on the 23rd, Stuttgart on the 24th, St Cyr on 25th, Givors on the 26th and their thirteenth mission was to Stuttgart on the 28th.

 I owe all this fascinating detail to Dennis’s daughter Mary who had been told nothing about her father’s death but tenaciously delved into the records to establish this material.
-Her mother had remarried and discussion of Dennis had become suppressed, but she still had the desire to know what happened.
-Flying Officer Thomas Curphey who was also lost, was her godfather.
+Her mother had remarried and discussion of Dennis had become suppressed, but Mary still had the desire to know what happened.
+Flying Officer Thomas Curphey, who was also lost, was her godfather.

 Dennis had prepared a note to be sent upon his loss to advise that ‘he wanted his family to know that he went with a very brave band of men, and was honoured to do so’.

-Quite recently Mary received a letter from a local German Jeorg Mezger, who had been at the crash site in 1944.
-She travelled to meet him and was shown the indentation in the forest where VN-D had come down.
-Jeorg had brought with him a metal detector and they collected these pieces of the aircraft.
+Mary received a letter from a local German Jeorg Mezger, who had been at the crash site in 1944.
+She travelled to meet with him and was shown the indentation in the forest where VN-D had come down.
+Jeorg had brought with him a metal detector and they collected the pieces (below) of the aircraft.